 3.)
 Dice unique to each playable character that activates character abilities, meant to reward or punish push-your-luck combat tactics

-Action Point System!
-Both enemies and players have 3 Action Points (AP) to spend each turn, tracked by moving a cube up AP tracks until it hits zero.
+Action!
+Players have 3 Action Points (AP) to spend each turn, tracked by moving a cube up AP tracks until it hits zero.
 Players have a menu of abilities to choose from.
 You can use tokens to give you more AP on your turn to perform bigger combos and/or re-roll combat dice, making for extremely tactical gameplay with a big decision space.
-You gradually increase your skil set by progressing through the campaign.
+You gradually increase your skill set by progressing through the campaign, learning new Skills (via Skill Cards), gaining powerful loot, and more.

 What does Crash Site offer?